 while GPS data offer detailed, fine-scale information for a few individuals.
 Several studies have attempted to combine information from GPS and count data to determine species distribution, particularly in seabird research [1, 47, 48].
-However, none of these studies utilized a modelbased approach.
+However, none of these studies utilized a model-based approach.
 Lauret et al. (under review) [49] developed a method to combine telemetry and count data into a single model.
-This model is hierarchical, incorporating a component for count data using an N-mixture model and a component for movement data through a Resource Selection Function (RSF), the most commonly used method in habitat selection analysis [46].
-In this study, we used this model to formally integrate this two data types to model seabird distribution.
+They used a hierarchical model hierarchical, incorporating a component for count data using an N-mixture model and a component for movement data through a Resource Selection Function (RSF), the most commonly used method in habitat selection analysis [46].
+In this study, we used this model to formally integrate count and telemetry data to estimate seabird distribution.

-Several and distinct distribution maps describing fine patterns of risk for each seabird species are not easy to interpret for public policy makers, as they may largely differ between species and do not contain information on species-specific vulnerability to wind farm.
-The construction of vulnerability indexes is generally favoured by public policy decision-makers.
+The interpretation of several and distinct distribution maps describing fine patterns of risk for each seabird species is challenging for public policy makers, as they may largely differ between species and do not contain information on species-specific vulnerability to wind farms.
+The construction of vulnerability indexes is a method that is generally favoured by public policy decision-makers.
 Yet producing such a synthetic map is complex because the final indicator must account for both species distribution and the risks posed by future wind farm installations, which is strongly species-dependent [28, 21, 50].
-To address species-specific differences, Furness et al. (2013) [23] and Bradbury et al. (2014) [50] developed vulnerability index for each species.
+To address species-specific differences, Furness et al. (2013) [23] and Bradbury et al. (2014) [50] developed vulnerability a index for each species.
 This index considers the conservation status of the species and metrics determining collision and habitat loss risk [23].
 The final vulnerability map is created by taking a weighted average of all species distribution maps, with each species weighted by its respective vulnerability index [48, 50].
-This approach enables prioritizing species that are particularly vulnerable to wind farm development by assigning them greater importance in the final map.
+This approach enables the prioritization of species that are particularly vulnerable to wind farm development by assigning them greater importance in the final map.

 The primary question of this study was: where should wind farms be placed to minimize harm to seabird populations?
 This led to the sub-question: which areas are most and least utilized by each seabird species?
 To answer these questions, we: (1) make the most of existing data to predict reliable distribution of seabirds in the Gulf of Lion and then (2) use these predictions to assess their spatial vulnerability to future wind farm installations.
 We modeled species distributions using various techniques and data types, including integrated occupancy and integrated N-mixture models.
 These models combined at-sea observations from four different programs.
 For species with available GPS-tracking data, we performed habitat selection analysis using Resource Selection Functions (RSF) to derive species distributions.
 Finally, we integrated count and GPS-tracking data into a single model combining N-mixture and RSF.
 We then compared the outcomes generated by each method to provide insights into